Corporate report

 NICs

 The Account shows NICs received by HMRC during the year.
-Contributions are recognised in the accounting period in which they are allocated.
+Contributions are recognised in the relevant accounting period.

-The contributions are collected and administered on a UK-wide basis for Great Britain and Northern Ireland and HMRC is required to allocate the total contributions between the 2 Funds.
+The contributions are collected and administered on a UK-wide basis for Great Britain and Northern Ireland, and HMRC is required to allocate the total contributions between the 2 Funds.
 A scan of the National Insurance and Pay As You Earn Service (NPS) is used to extract postcode data of taxpayers to estimate the ratio of individuals living in each area who have paid NICs.
-HMRC then applies this ratio, rounded to the nearest 0.1%, to the UK wide receipts figures to split the contributions between the 2 Funds.
-A split is also applied to Class 4 receipts using an analysis of postcodes of the self-employed with Class 4 liabilities.
+HMRC then applies this ratio, rounded to the nearest 0.1%, to the UK-wide receipts figures to split the contributions between the 2 Funds.

-The amounts received are after recoveries by employers of amounts due in respect of any Statutory Maternity Pay, Statutory Adoption Pay, Statutory Paternity Pay, Statutory Shared Parental Pay, and Statutory Parental Bereavement Pay made to their employees and after deduction of contributions allocated to the NHS.
+The amounts received are after recoveries by employers of amounts due in respect of any Statutory Maternity Pay, Statutory Adoption Pay, Statutory Paternity Pay, Statutory Shared Parental Pay, Statutory Parental Bereavement Pay and Statutory Neonatal Pay made to their employees, and after deduction of contributions allocated to the NHS.

 Class 1 NICs